 Changes in a relationship usually happen gradually, so it can be hard to know when the time has come to dissolve the marriage.
 Without a single, dramatic event to precipitate a separation, we can find ourselves looking for indications as to whether divorce is the best option.

 There’s no foolproof formula for determining this, but there are some common signs that can tell you things could be headed in the direction of a divorce.
-If you’re wondering if your marriage is ending, considering whether these apply might be helpful.
+If you’re wondering if your marriage is ending, considering whether these apply might be helpful:

-Don’t Ignore These Divorce Signs
+Don’t Ignore These Signs of Divorce

 Another warning sign, and one that develops gradually, is when all of your interactions with your spouse become negative.
 If it’s hard for you to remember a pleasant exchange, your marriage is in trouble.
 Good times should outnumber bad, but in some cases a pattern of negative and hurtful behavior can become hard to break.